Incident Workflows

 - Apply a trigger to specific services.

-Once a trigger has been applied to a service and the Workflow has been published, it can then be used for incidents on those services.
+Once a trigger has been applied to a service and the workflow has been published and enabled, it can be used for incidents on those services.

 Actions

-Every Incident Workflow is made up of a set of actions that define what the Workflow will do.
-Incident Workflows support the following actions:
+Every Incident Workflow is made up of a set of actions that define what the workflow will do.
+You can review a list of supported actions in the Workflow Actions library.

 Create an Incident Workflow